cryspen/verify-rust-std/testable-simd-models/README.md

 core, trying out random inputs (generally 1000), and comparing their outputs.

-The tests can run by executing `cargo test`.
+All tests can run by executing `cargo test` and we expect this to be run as part of CI.

 ## Modeling a SIMD Intrinsic